flonatel/pipexec/README.md

 when it comes to stopping, at least the current Debian start-stop-daemon and RHEL 6 daemon function fail.

+Also here *pipexec* comes in: it starts up processes piped together, acts like a single process and supports pid file handling.

 # Details #
 With *pipexec* it is possible to build up a hole graph of commands connected by arbitrary pipes as edges.